Book & Author 2025 Event

 Stephanie Gorton wrote Citizen Reporters: S. S. McClure, Ida Tarbell, and the Magazine that Rewrote America (2020); she also was a finalist for the Sperber Prize for journalism biography.
 Her work has been published in The New Yorker, Smithsonian, and Paris Review Daily, among other publications, and she has appeared on radio shows including On Point and History This Week.

 Stephanie attended the University of Edinburgh and, after a decade working in publishing in the UK and New York, Goucher College's Nonfiction MFA program.
-Her second book, The Icon and the Idealist: Margaret Sanger, Mary Ware Dennett, and the Rivalry that Brought Birth Control to America, will be published in November 2024 and is among The New Republic’s “Best Books of the Fall.”
+Her second book, The Icon and the Idealist: Margaret Sanger, Mary Ware Dennett, and the Rivalry that Brought Birth Control to America, is among The New Republic’s “Best Books of the Fall.”

 Stephanie writes nonfiction because she loves the sense of pursuit and discovery she gets in the archives as she reconstructs personalities, relationships, and the vanished world of the past.
 Her mother trained as an archeologist; she thinks a childhood spent visiting archeological sites and museums had a lasting effect on her – she is always curious about the backstory, about what shaped today's world.